7 Ways to Reduce Aggressive Dementia Behaviors

 Preparation reduces aggressive dementia behavior and increases safety

-Alzheimer’s and dementia can cause aggressive behavior, even in people who have never been violent in their lives.
+Alzheimer’s disease and dementia can cause aggressive behavior, even in people who have never been violent in their lives.

 These aggressive dementia behaviors can be scary and difficult for caregivers to handle.
 Older adults could scream, curse, bite, grab, hit, kick, push, or throw things.